atomicoo/chn_text_norm/README.md

 # chn-text-norm
-this is a repo for chinese text normalization.
+this is a repository for chinese text normalization (no longer maintained).

 ## Quick Start ##